Palmer-Group-DSM/CodeKatas/Katas/StringCalculatorKata.md

     As a library user
-    I want to call an Add method using newline characters to delimit my arguments So that I can use the program for a wider range of input data formats
+    I want to call an Add method using newline characters to delimit my arguments So that I can use the library for a wider range of input data formats
     -------------------------------------------------------
     Given the calculator is running
     When I enter $args